-In FY22, we started engaging the Atlassian Board.
+Last, this year we're starting to engage the Atlassian Board.
 This is an important piece of sustainability and climate governance.
 It's also one of the requirements to improve our implementation of the TCFD and we expect to see more regulatory requirements here in the future.

 We focused our first conversation with the board on our broad ESG goals as they are laid out in our Sustainability Report.
-We will share an update on climate risk mitigation and how we're using our investment in climate action to create new business opportunities - for example, demonstrating that Jira Software can be useful for organizing net-zero work and tracking progress.
+We shared an update on climate risk mitigation and how we're using our investment in climate action to create new business opportunities - for example, demonstrating that Jira can be useful for organizing net-zero work and tracking progress.
 We also made it clear to the board that we're prepared for upcoming regulation and policy changes.